 Can the Peeler Skiff be left in the water full-time?

 Absolutely.
 The entire boat is coated in epoxy, making it extremely durable.
-You would just need to apply herbicidal bottom paint below the waterline.
-Our display model Peeler Skiff is treated this way.
+You would just need to apply herbicidal bottom paint (anti-foul) below the waterline.
+CLC's display model Peeler Skiff is treated this way.

 What does the kit look like?
 How much is shipping?